 Right now, you're either someone who has played golf stoned or someone who hasn't played golf stoned.

-Golf Digest, to find out if more of us should be in the former pool, used their ‘The Loop’ section to document an unofficial study where they got three golfers—advanced, amateur, and casual—high and ran them through three classic skill drills.
-The driving range, “closest to the pin” to test their approach, and putting.
+Golf Digest decided to find out if more of us should be in the former pool.
+They used their 'The Loop' section for an unofficial study where they got three golfers—advanced, amateur, and casual—high and ran them through three classic skill drills: the driving range; the "closest to the pin," to test their approach; and putting.

-They did each drill once sober to get the baseline skill levels of the three men and then repeated them, getting progressively higher each time, under the influence of 6mg, 18mg, 34mg, and 50mg respectively.
+They did each drill once, sober, to get the baseline skill levels of the three men.
+Then they repeated the drills, with the men getting progressively higher each time, under the influence of 6 mg, 18 mg, 34 mg, and 50 mg of cannabis, respectively.

-The video shows us that after using 6-34mg of cannabis, the golfers’ drives improved, possibly because they’re relaxed and focused on generating power.
+The video shows us that after using 6-34 mg of cannabis, the golfers' drives improved, possibly because they were relaxed and focused on generating power.

 “When you smoke cannabis, you might see them start to relax, and the performance might actually get better,” says sports medicine physician, Dr. Ara Suppiah, in the video.
 Putting is where we see a steep decline in each player's finesse, and Dr. Suppiah points out that eventually, they reach a point of not caring at all.

-And it’s true.
-The golfers found a sweet spot at 18mg where attributes like hand-eye coordination, energy, and focus were enhanced without detracting from any other faculties; any more, and the golfers lost all attention in the game.
+And it's true.
+The golfers found a sweet spot at 18 mg where attributes like hand-eye coordination, energy, and focus were enhanced without detracting from any other faculties; any more, and the golfers lost all attention to their game.

-To help fill us in on what the stoned non-golfers and un-stoned golf fans have been missing, we asked Stephen Gold of Fore Twenty Sports about his and business partner, Andy Yashar about combining the two.
-They’ve been hosting golfers in 420-friendly experiences since 2014 in Oregon.
+To help fill us in on what the stoned non-golfers and un-stoned golf fans have been missing, we asked Stephen Gold of Fore Twenty Sports and his business partner, Andy Yashar, about combining the two.
+They've been hosting golfers in 420-friendly experiences since 2014 in Oregon.

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.